AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When creating a hyperlink, the option to search a link does not work in the text component (NPR-35849).

-* A traversal query is triggered on using the com.day.cq.wcm.commons.ReferenceSearch API.
-It impacts performance of AEM server (NPR-36407).
+* A traversal query is triggered on using the `com.day.cq.wcm.commons.ReferenceSearch` API.
+It impacts performance of [!DNL Experience Manager] server (NPR-36407).

 * Nested Layout container inside another resized Layout Container shows an incorrect number of columns for its child components, resulting in these components not being aligned to the grid (NPR-36359).